79 Bastogne Ave

 Four Year Old Preschool Program

 All four year old children are eligible to attend a universal preschool program that operates in each of the elementary schools.
-This program is for all children who turn four years of age on or before the designated date of the respective school year.
+This program is for all children who turn four years of age on or before September 1st.
 It is open to all eligible children whose families meet the housing eligibility requirements for their children to attend a Department of Defense stateside school.
 This is a half day preschool program provided at no cost to the parents.

 Special Education Records